joshhornby/joshhornby.github.io/_posts/2020-09-04-how-to-quickly-plan-and-estimate-an-mvp.md

 ## Break down the work

-Now you've gathered some requirements and have a better understanding of what needs to be built; it's time to start breaking down the work.
+Now that you have the requirements and understand what needs building, start breaking down the work.

-I like to split the work into **Epics** & **User Stories**.

-- **Epics**: A group of related user stories
-- **User Stories**: Short requirements or requests written from the perspective of an end user
+I split the work into epics and user stories.
+An epic is a group of related user stories.
+A user story is a short requirement written from the point of view of an end user.

-Normally I start with the CRUD *(Create, Read, Update, Delete)* stories, for example, Create User, View User, Update User Marketing Preferences.
+I normally start with the CRUD *(Create, Read, Update, Delete)* stories, so Create User, View User, Update User Marketing Preferences, and so on.

 | Epic   | Story |
 |---------|-------|